Fucking Smilers

 @#%&*!
-Smilers (pronounced Fucking Smilers) is the seventh studio album by singer-songwriter Aimee Mann.
+Smilers (pronounced Fucking Smilers) is the seventh studio album by the American singer-songwriter Aimee Mann.
 It was released by SuperEgo Records in the UK on June 2, 2008, and in the US on June 3.
-Upon the week of its release the album was featured as the Virgin Megastore "Pick of the Week."

-The album was produced by Mann's bassist, Paul Bryan, and features guest appearances by singer-songwriter Sean Hayes, who duets with Mann on the track "Ballantines", and author Dave Eggers, who whistles on "Little Tornado".
+It was produced by Mann's bassist, Paul Bryan, and features the singer-songwriter Sean Hayes, who duets with Mann on the track "Ballantines", and the author Dave Eggers, who whistles on "Little Tornado".

+The title of the album comes from an online conversation Mann read in which someone complained about the "fucking smilers" who would approach him at work when he was in a bad mood and try to cheer him up.

+Release

 In addition to the standard CD package, Smilers is available in a limited-edition package with a book-bound cover, a die-cut 32-page book with illustrations by renowned artist Gary Taxali, and held together with metal screw binding.
 On December 3, 2008, it was announced that this limited-edition package was nominated for a Grammy in the category of "Best Boxed Or Special Limited Edition Package".

-The title of the album comes from a thread Mann read about 20 years ago on a newsgroup called alt.bitter where someone was complaining about the "fucking smilers" who would approach him at work when he was in a bad mood and try to cheer him up.
+The music video for "31 Today", directed by Bobcat Goldthwait, features the comedian Morgan Murphy.